adobe/react-spectrum/rfcs/2021-v3-uxp-integration.md

     - the UXP demo application
     - a plugin environment like XD
 - Provide hot module reloading for all clients.
+- Be marked private and not published to npmjs.

 ### UXP Consumption of React-Spectrum components

-UXP clients will use the `./dist/uxp.js` entry point which will be compiled and published automatically via the current build/publish process.
+UXP clients will simply modify their existing `@adobe/react-spectrum` import and change it to `@adobe/react-spectrum-uxp`.
+This can also be done with aliasing in most bundlers so that no source code needs to be changed.

-We intend to provide both parcel and webpack plugins that simplify the consumption of the UXP specific entry point.
-Details of both are open questions.
+We may provide plugins for both parcel and webpack that simplify consumption if needed, but the usage of conditional exports may make this unnecessary.

 ### UXP Development process

-In order to streamline review process and avoid undue burden on core react-spectrum developers, we propose making UXP team architects code owners over the react-spectrum `./packages/uxp` folder and corresponding `./packages/*/*/src/uxp` folders for each relevant module.
+In order to streamline review process and avoid undue burden on core react-spectrum developers, we propose making UXP team architects code owners over the react-spectrum-uxp folder `packages/@react-spectrum-uxp` and the mono-package folder `./packages/@adobe/react-spectrum-uxp`.

 The currently existing PR tests will ensure that uxp specific targets are always built successfully.

-No changes within the uxp specific folders can have any effect upon the current browser specific modules.
+No changes within the uxp specific folders should have any effect upon the current browser specific modules.

+Backwards incompatible/breaking changes to react-spectrum module API's may cause compile errors in corresponding UXP projects.
+If this happens then the react-spectrum core developer can fix the type errors and should add a UXP team member such as myself to the review process.

 ### Sample Implementation of basic Storybook and UXP Button

 https://github.com/adobe/react-spectrum/compare/main...krisnye:monorepo?expand=1

-## Documentation

-There will be a README.md included in a uxp specific package.

 ## Drawbacks

-The presence of new UXP specific folders will increase complexity of the repository and build time.
+The presence of new UXP specific modules will increase complexity of the repository and build time.
 Contributors without a UXP environment won't be able to test any changes that impact UXP.

 ## Backwards Compatibility Analysis